mldahl/vp-display-fix/README.md

 ### `-LogToFile`
 Redirects all script output to a log file named `VPinballXDisplayFix.log`, located in the same folder as `VPinballX.ini`.
 Each entry includes a timestamp.

 ---

-## 📝 Notes

-- Uses `System.Windows.Forms.Screen` to accurately detect the 0-based primary monitor index.
-- Uses `Get-CimInstance` to retrieve the primary display’s refresh rate.
-- Writes to the `HKCU` registry hive and `%APPDATA%\VPinballX\VPinballX.ini`.
-- Does **not** require Administrator privileges under typical usage.
-- Ensure Visual Pinball X is **closed** before running this script to prevent it from overwriting changes.
-- Back up your `VPinballX.ini` if you have custom settings.

----